Sunflower-Dolls/Vapoursynth-EEDI3VK/README.md

 ```

 * mclip: A mask to use edge-directed interpolation only on specified pixels.
 Pixels where the mask is 0 are generated using cubic linear or bicubic interpolation.
 The main goal of the mask is to save calculations.

+* device_id: Selects which Vulkan physical device to run on (default: -1 = auto).

+* num_streams: Number of concurrent Vulkan streams (default: 1).
+Increase this for better parallelism if you have a powerful GPU, or decrease it if you run into insufficient vram.

 ## Statistics - Compute Complexity